top of page

 The Farmland Trust Board, in collaboration with farmers, families, and other organizations, brings the land to its full potential to produce food, increase biodiversity and pollination, and protect species and waterways for the long-term benefit of the community.
 Organic practices are a high priority and a large year-round pond provides water for the entire farm.

 The farm is home to four farm businesses, Salt Spring Island Community Services’ Harvest Farm program, and 90 families who tend to 1000 sq. ft.
 Community Garden plots.
-It is also the future site of the Community Composter.
+It is also the future site of the Community Composter, a collaborative project now in operation – read more here.

 Meet the farmers